msemenistyi/connect-image-optimus/README.md

 app.use(optimus(staticPath));
 app.use(connect.static(staticPath));
 ```
+##Contributing
+Feel free to open issues and send PRs, though make sure that you create tests
+for new functionality and amend ones for fixes and changes.

 ## Running tests
-image-optimus tests depend on connect and express in order to test how it works
+image-optimus tests depend on connect in order to test how it works
-with them, but in order not to include them in dependencies, it is assumed that
+with it, but in order not to include them in dependencies, it is assumed that
-you have connect and express modules install globally.
+you have connect module install globally.
 This article describes how to require global modules:
 http://nodejs.org/api/modules.html#modules_loading_from_the_global_folders